andrulonis/rsass-mapping-study-rep-pkg/README.md

 ### Getting started
-0. If you are not interested in any of the details, and would simply like to reproduce everything (including safely installing dependencies), we provide a shell script to do so, simply run `./everything.sh`, on a unix-based system.
+0. If you are not interested in any of the details, and would simply like to reproduce everything (except the horizontal analysis and including safely installing dependencies), we provide a shell script to do so, simply run `./everything.sh`, on a unix-based system.
 For your convenience, if you are using Windows we provide an `everything.bat` script to run instead.
 For either version, you only need to pass the keyword which refers to python3 on your system as an argument, so either `--python3` if you use python 3 by typing `python3` or `--python` if you use `python` to use python 3.

 1. This reproduction package relies (only) on Python.
 Please see that you have Python 3 installed on your system.
 Then, you can choose to create a virtual environment, or simply run  `pip install -r requirements.txt` in the root folder of this repository after you have cloned it.
 We are unaware of any version conflicts, and presume most installable versions of each python dependency should work.